Leh Ladakh was honestly never in my travel bucket list. Why?

 Because it had become such a mainstream destination in the past couple of years.
 Any person who I talked to in India just wished to go on a motorbike trip to Leh Ladakh.
 So, it slightly put me off the idea of visiting this place as I prefer less-touristy destinations.

 However, when I got a chance to actually visit this place as part of a collaboration, I finally realized how lucky I was.
-Because if I hadn’t come across this collaboration, I would have definitely missed out on one of the most gorgeous places in India.
+Because if I hadn’t come across this collaboration, I would have definitely missed out on one of the most gorgeous hill stations in India.

 Now, I did not do it on a bike like most people because riding is not my thing.
 But I did use local transportation to reach and had a proper road trip in this part.